 We’ve shortlisted our favourite essential gear to step up your garden games with your children:

 This is the ultimate mud kitchen, with all sorts of features included.
-There’s a hob, a plastic removable sink, a refillable water butt with tap to help mix up that mud good and proper, shelves, a chalk board, hob rings, and comes with pans and a whisk included too.
-There’s plenty of space for your little one plus siblings or friends to get involved in the mud-making.
+There’s a hob, a plastic removable sink, shelves, a chalkboard, hob rings, and pans and a whisk are included, too.
+We love that there's plenty of space for your little one plus siblings or friends to get involved in the mud-making.
 This needs self-assembly, which reviewers say can take quite a while as there are so many parts involved.

 - Size: 96 x 43 x 108 cm